 Thematic/Lens Investing focuses on issue areas where social and/or environmental needs offer commercial growth opportunities for market rate return.
 AJL is investing to support the United Nations Sustainable Development Goals #10 "Reduced Inequalities" and #11 "Sustainable Cities and Communities."
-As of 9/30/2022, to support this commitment, 14% of AJL’s portfolio was invested in Pax World Global Green Fund, CCM Community Impact Bond Fund and Adasina Social Capital.
+As of 9/30/2023, to support this commitment, 15% of AJL’s portfolio was invested in Pax World Global Green Fund, CCM Community Impact Bond Fund, Adasina Social Capital and Kapor Capital.

 Impact First Investments emphasize the optimization of social and/or environmental needs (ie: MRI or PRI) which may result in financial tradeoff.
-As of 9/30/2022, $885,442 (or 6%) of AJL’s portfolio is committed to PRIs.
-Our goal is to deploy 10% of our portfolio, or approximately $1,500,000 in PRIs and MRIs.
+As of 9/30/2023, $570,219 (or 4%) of AJL’s portfolio is committed to PRIs.
+Our goal is to deploy up to 10% of our portfolio, or approximately $1,500,000 in PRIs and MRIs.
 Visit this page to learn more about AJL’s current direct investments.

-Cash Impact: AJL has cash deposits totaling $500,094 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+Cash Impact: AJL has a cash deposit totaling $250,000 (1%) at Native American Bank, an institution that use the cash to drive economic justice in underserved communities.
 Visit this page to learn more about these investments.

 Exclusionary screening involves filtering out companies based on revenue derived from a specific activity.
 AJL’s entire portfolio has been screened to exclude investments in abortion, adult entertainment, alcohol and tobacco, firearms and gambling.